 A central piazza is intended to be used for farmers markets and community events so the general public will have many opportunities to engage with the facility.
-Also planned is a childcare centre which will broaden the generational strata even further.
-The Clubhouse has a visible position on Ladies Mile and its symmetrical gable and recessive colours share the style of notable buildings in the vicinity such as the nearby Amisfield Winery.

 The 51-hectare estate is located within a Special Housing Area and a percentage of the properties within the development have been set aside to help address the district’s housing supply and affordability issues.
 The variety of private villa types on offer are oriented for maximum sunlight and each typology provides private outdoor space.
 When it is completed, the Queenstown Country Club will fill a real need for graduated retirement living in the area, providing a resort-like lifestyle as well as wraparound aged care.

 Buildings of different scale and geometries are linked by laneways and courtyards to create defined public, private and semi-public areas.
 The result is a development that steers clear of a monolithic imposition on the landscape with a mix of building forms that creates visual interest.